D2-mods/D2-Mira/README.md

 6. Adjust ammo charges per day (default is unlimited)
 7. Animation tweaking (Big Metal Unit)

-Extra patching:
+--

+**Extra patching:**
 - Check item usability (see notes below)

---
+#

 **Component 4 info (party friendly ammo):**
 - Protects allies from AoE ammo damage (ex. fire from scorcher).
 - Does not block damage from the launcher.
-- It still counts as a hit, so it will interrupt spellcasting.
+- It still counts as a hit so it will interrupt spellcasting.
 - EEs/BG2 engine: this works for all AoE ammo.
 - IWD1/IWD2 note: Frag Grenade only, scorcher damage can't be blocked.
 - Neutral NPCs take no damage but may become hostile (depends on AI script).